Roger-luo/TicketToRide.jl/README.md

 (*Fin*)

 Hello, hello, hello!
-We've been working on this idea for approximately 8 days a week.
+We're the day trippers and We've been working on this idea for approximately 8 days a week.
 But at this point, we decided to Let it Be and present our work.

 Our idea was to take concepts from the lottery ticket hypothesis and apply them